jabbott7335/ce-pe-bootcamp/docs/wca-app-dev-mod/lab-3-upgrade.md

 # Lab3: Upgrade Java Version

 This document gives step-by-step guide to finish Lab3.
 You will find the steps very similar to Lab2.

-## Lab3 covers:

-- Upgrade from Java8 to Java21
+This lab walks through the upgrade from Java8 to Java21

-### 1. Application analysis
+## 1. Application analysis

 Right click on the `modresorts-twas-j8` folder and select `watsonx Code Assistant` - `Upgrade Java Version`.